beaker-project/beaker/documentation/user-guide/systems.rst

     etc.
 History
     Shows the activity on this System for the duration of the systems life as an inventory item in Beaker.
-These activites can also be searched.
+These activities can also be searched.
 By default, the simple search does a "contains" search on the Field attribute.
     Please see :ref:`system-searching` for details on searching.